 - Our training for staff includes how to recognise and respond to indicators of human rights abuses.
-It includes examples of red flags specific to our industry, explain our reporting procedures for suspicions and promote an organisation wide sense of responsibility. - We have teams responsible for safeguarding of adults and children, to whom staff are responsible for reporting of concerns and who will train staff on how to recognise issues of concern.
+It includes examples of issues specific to our industry, our reporting procedures for suspicions and promotes an organisation wide sense of responsibility. - We have teams responsible for safeguarding of adults and children, to whom staff are responsible for reporting of concerns and who will train staff on how to recognise issues of concern.

 This statement will be reviewed annually.

-This statement was approved by the Board of Directors on 28 March 2021.
+This statement was approved by the People and Culture Committee on the 9th August 2023.